bsc-pm/ovni/doc/index.md

 	unless the grammar rules suggest otherwise, such as starting a new sentence.

+The ovni project implements a fast instrumentation library that records small events (starting at 12 bytes) during the execution of programs to later investigate how the execution happened.

 The instrumentation process is split in two stages: [runtime](runtime) tracing and [emulation](emulation/).